ric9176/CV/README.md

 #### Makers Academy (Nov 2015 to Feb 2016)

-- Intensive 12 week course at Europe's leading Web Developer bootcamp.
+- Intensive 12-week course at Europe's leading Web Developer bootcamp
 - Weekly paired-programming curriculum with individual weekend challenges

 #### University of Madrid (2008-2013) (Universidad Complutense de Madrid)

-- 5 year Masters degree in Political Science and Administration (in Spanish)
+- 5-year Masters degree in Political Science and Administration (in Spanish)
 - University of Oslo (2010-2011) Erasmus exchange studying International Relations and Norwegian

 #### Languages

 - English (People say I'm a good public speaker)
 - Spanish (Near Native proficiency, 5 years will do that)
-- Portuguese (Working proficiency, I have lived in Lisbon over a year)
+- Portuguese (Working proficiency, I lived in Lisbon for over a year)
 - Norwegian (Limited working proficiency, need to make more Norwegian friends!)
 - French (Limited speaking but good comprehension)
 - Italian (Similar to French but currently improving fast!)